rparak/UR10e_Robotic_Teleoperation/README.md

 <img src=https://github.com/rparak/UR10e_Robotic_Teleoperation/blob/main/images/scheme.png width="700" height="400">
 </p>

+**Warning!**

+It is necessary to copy and paste the P5DLL.dll file into the 'C:\Windows\SysWOW64' directory.

 **Essential Reality P5 Glove:**
  - The P5 virtual reality gloves are data gloves suitable for gaming and 3D virtual environments.
  - The gloves contain two infrared sensors.
 They detect the visible LEDs on the glove (there are eight in total) and convert them to the position (x, y, z) and orientation in terms of pitch, yaw and roll.
 The glove also has bend sensors in the fingers and four buttons on the top.